Jane Eyre 1983 wedding

 This is a very stylish and lavishly filmed production, with a series of almost cinematic scenes that hold great visual appeal.
 Even so, it never fails to engage the heart and mind as well as the eyes, and there’s real chemistry between the main characters.
 Toby already had a fine Brontë pedigree when he stepped into Rochester’s shoes, as he had played Gilbert Markham in the BBC’s 1996 adaptation of The Tenant Of Wildfell Hall.
 Starring as Helen alongside him on that occasion was the brilliant Tara Fitzgerald who can also be seen here as Jane’s wicked aunt Mrs. Reed.

 There are some differences from the original novel, however.
 Firstly, Rochester doesn’t disguise himself as a fortune teller but hires one, which as Emma has explained above may be a more realistic interpretation of what was happening in country houses at the time.
 Secondly, Jane’s flight across the moors is condensed, although Ruth Wilson still does an excellent job in portraying Jane’s despair and vulnerability at this time.
-Finally, Emma will take a look at what is arguably the greatest film adaptation of Jane Eyre:

-All three of these adaptations are well worth watching, and there are many other Jane Eyre adaptations to try too, including the recent National Theatre adaptation with the very first version being filmed in 1910.
+All of these adaptations are well worth watching, and there are many other Jane Eyre adaptations to try too, including the recent National Theatre adaptation with the very first version being filmed in 1910.
 If you have a spare hour or so, why not watch this 1934 film version right here, but be warned that it’s not quite as, er, sophisticated as some later adaptations:

-9 thoughts on “Three Of The Greatest Jane Eyre Adaptations”
+10 thoughts on “Three Of The Greatest Jane Eyre Adaptations”

 1. Thank you for all the opinions of the 3 versions of Jane Eyre.
 I’ve seen the Timothy and Zelah adaptations & like it very much.
 But I also enjoyed director Robert Young’s version, starring Samantha Morton as Jane and Ciran Hinds as Mr Rochester.
 I’ve read Bronte’s Jane Eyre but after reading Emma’s excellent insights, I think I’ll re-read it and also watch the other recommended versions.
 Being an author I sincerely thank you for sharing your excellent knowledge about one of the greatest women writers of all times (of course I’m including Jane Austen as also one of the greatest).